 In other words, while you do often find that drapey fabrics are lightweight.
 It is a mistake to assume that lightweight and drape are always bedfellows.

-It is important to keep in mind that it is totally possible for two fabrics to be identical in weight, BUT radically different in body and drape.
+Therefore, it is important to keep in mind that it is totally possible for two fabrics to be identical in weight, BUT radically different in body and drape.